-When dialing from a Polycom system you will need to enter a series of numbers to gain entry to your meeting, to start the meeting and to enable Content Sharing on your Polycom system.
+When dialing from a Polycom system you will need to enter a series of numbers to gain entry to your meeting as well as start the meeting from your Polycom system.

 First, make sure your scheduled Zoom Meeting has the proper settings applied to it to allow for successful connections from Polycom video units: https://ccspokane.freshservice.com/a/solutions/articles/3000048340